 - Huawei devices

 Rooting most Android devices with the KingRoot tool

-- Download the universal one-click rooting tool (KingRoot) from this XDA Developers page here.
+1. Download the universal one-click rooting tool (KingRoot) from the direct download links below:

 – You must enable the Unknown Sources options if you want to install applications outside of the Google Play Store like we want to do with the rooting tool.

 3. Connect the smartphone, phablet or tablet you want to use to install the app to the computer.

 4. Transfer the KingRoot APK from the link in the first step over to the internal SD card folder.